 In the Mid-America Intercollegiate Athletic Association media poll, the Griffons were picked to finish eight but were picked to finish 11th in the coaches' poll.

 The Griffons were defeated 70-48 by the Missouri Tigers in their exhibition game last season.

 Iowa State comes into the season facing two big questions.

 Can it replace the on-the-court production Carleton and Middleton had and who will earn the starting point guard job?

 Wednesday will be Iowa State’s first game without All-American Guard Bridget Carleton — who is currently playing in the WNBA for the Minnesota Lynx and the JCU Townsville Fire in the Women's National Basketball League in Australia — and guard Alexa Middleton.

 However, the Cyclones return three out their top five point scorers from last season — guard/forward Ashley Joens, center Kristin Scott and guard/forward Madison Wise.

-From left to right — Ashley Joens, Kristin Scott and Madi Wise pose for photos at women's basketball media day.
+From left to right — Ashley Joens, Kristin Scott and Madi Wise pose for photos at women's basketball media day on Oct.
+7.